nickazg/TheConstruct/README.md

 **If there are no submissions, the proposal will fail and all funds will be returned*

 # KYC
-For a potential for an ICO token sale, a KYC process is required for all investors who plan to recieve tokens from an ICO.
+With a potential for an ICO token sale, a KYC process is required for all investors who plan to recieve tokens from an ICO.

 # Account types
+Accounts can be a combination of multipule types

 ### **Generic**:
 All accounts by default will be of the generic type.
 This is the base account which can do everything from invest, propose, create or contribute projects as a project-member, but will remain uncategorised.